 How to store bbq sauce

 Barbecue sauce comes in a plethora of flavors.
-The majority are vinegar-based, with tomato paste, spices, sugar, and other ingredients.
+Most are vinegar-based, with tomato paste, spices, sugar, and other ingredients.

-If you opt to make your recipes, keep your homemade barbecue sauce refrigerated at all times.
-However, efrigeration is not required for home-canned barbeque sauce.
+If you opt to make your recipes, keep your homemade barbecue sauce refrigerated.
+However, refrigeration is not required for home-canned barbeque sauce.

 If it is a cooked sauce, allow it to cool before transferring it to the refrigerator.
 Store the sauce in an airtight container.

 Barbecue sauces can be frozen, and they do so extremely well.
 If you won’t finish the bottle of barbecue sauce within six months or if your fridge is limited in capacity, freezing the BBQ sauce is an excellent choice.